 Sometimes, tonsillitis can become chronic or even recurrent.
 In these cases, a doctor who specializes in treating illnesses of the ear, nose, and throat can help.

-Doctors may recommend a tonsillectomy to treat cases of chronic tonsillitis.
+An ear, nose, and throat (ENT) surgeon may recommend a tonsillectomy to treat cases of chronic tonsillitis.
 This is a form of surgery wherein a health professional removes a person’s tonsils.

 General management tips

 Even though different germs cause tonsillitis and strep throat, some home treatment measures can help ease the symptoms of both.
 These include: